genomehubs/goat-ui/static/browse.md

 <!--
-Content to display immediately below the search box when the user toggles "browse tree" -->
+Content to display on landing page immediately below the search box when the user toggles "browse tree" -->

 GoaT uses the [NCBI taxonomy](https://www.ncbi.nlm.nih.gov/taxonomy) tree as its default backbone taxonomy.
 Tap the tree nodes below to browse the taxa available in GoaT or long press to search for data on a particular taxon.